 Can I freeze carrots without blanching?

 Yes, you can skip the blanching process.
-But you will need to use the frozen carrots within a month because blanching inhibits the enzymes responsible for colour and nutrient loss.
+However, you will need to use the frozen carrots within a month because blanching inhibits the enzymes responsible for colour and nutrient loss.

 Tips for freezing carrots without blanching: